It’s time to find the best artificial grass company for your garden

-This myth is promoted by US based manufactures who have always used PE backing because they had a better infrastructure.
+This myth is promoted by US-based manufacturers who have always used PE backing because they had a better infrastructure.
 While PE backing may be slightly stronger and suited to high-use sports pitches, it is no better for pet urine.

 Nylon is the new wonder yarn?

 Nylon has been around for years.
-It is very strong and has a higher boiling point than polyethylene.
-It was used for hockey pitches, and is durable but stiff.
+It is very strong and has a higher boiling point than polyethene.
+It was used for hockey pitches and is durable but stiff.
 If you live in a country that regularly has temperatures more than 40 degrees then its technical properties may have some advantage.

-This myth is promoted by the few manufactures that have invested in the older nylon stitching equipment.
+This myth is promoted by the few manufacturers that have invested in the older nylon stitching equipment.
 Nylon is an old material that will find few followers in modern times.